lcp102/co2sense/upstart.md

 `systemd` was a graduation from `initd` and the significant change that we have here is that upstarted services are spawned asynchronously with none of them blocking the entire stack of services. `Type=simple` is the one that you should be choosing , instead of the notorious `forking`.
 Forking indicates it is a legacy service and the system then handsover the responsibility to the code to be asynchrounous.
 If not the system just hangs up!

 One also has to be careful of run levels: `WantedBy=multi-user.target`.
 To be on the safer side you can choose a level that is lower in order something like `WantedBy=graphical.target`.
 This ensures all the network services including the ssh is cranked up before the service you are trying to spawn.
 In an accident you atleast have a window to get inside the Pi to stop the faltering service.

+#### Schema of services :

+I would suggest you to have a service that acts as a "governor" that deals with restart and safe shutdown.
+In turn spaws out a "loop" that senses.
+Effectively we are dealing with 2 executables.
+One for the continuous loop that senses, would be the child of the governor process that deals with user commands.

+I prefer to have 2 hadware push buttons on the GPIO mapping to

+- Restarting the sensing loop.
+(Parent-child process)
+- Shutdown the Pi safely issuing commands to the system

+This lets me drop off the peripherals that I mentioned above from the demo setup outside the laboratory.

+#### Constructing the governor service :